Queer Asian World Cinema Satellite Screening 2026

 About QWOCMAP

-QWOCMAP builds narrative power by transforming the world's most expensive art form into a tool for liberation.
-We fund, create, exhibit, and distribute high-impact films that shatter stereotypes and reveal the lived truth of inequality.
-We actively invest in, develop, and nurture the brilliant creativity and incisive leadership of LBTQIA+ BIPOC communities.
+Queer Women of Color Media Arts Project - QWOCMAP builds narrative power by transforming the world’s most expensive art form into a tool for liberation.
+Founded in 2000, QWOCMAP funds, creates, exhibits, and distributes high-impact films to shatter stereotypes and bias, reveal the lived truth of inequality, and illuminate the incisive leadership and creative brilliance of LBTQIA+ people of color.

 Learn More